freedomofpress/securedrop/docs/development/tips_and_tricks.rst

 ~~~~~~~~~~~~~~~~~~~
 You will need to install a specific variant of the ``nc`` tool
 in order to support the ``-x`` option for specifying a proxy host.
-Mac OS X already runs the OpenBSD variant by default.
+macOS already runs the OpenBSD variant by default.

 .. code:: sh